Code-Institute-Submissions/the_game/README.md

 time than I anticipated.
 Part of me feels I have got silly errors in my code.
 Therefore, anything small will prevent something so big being executed.

+I actually managed to centre the contents finally using the Bootstrap command "d-flex justify-content-center" within the row class this has made me extemely happy as today the website is looking like what it set out to look like however despite doing further tests on scoring I still haven't managed to get the website score system to function.
+I will continue to look for this.
+I think the time and effort I have put in should reward me this success so I will continue to push through.

+I decided to space the layout even more with "d-flex justify-content-around" Boostrap command.

 ### Deployment.

 Like the previous assignment I am using GitHub and GitPod to set up and Edit and save my repositories - I would like to point out during